shfiorenza/spindle_synchro/README.md

 To recreate these plots, perform a two-dimensional parameter scan of the parameters `A_pk` and `A_m`, `l_0__plus_k` and `L_0__minus`, or `v_0__plus_k_base` and `v_0__minus_base` and set `i_dir` in the analysis script to 2, 1, or 3, respectively.
 The script is set up for a 192 by 192 scan, which will be the output of the default for loop in `simulation.m`

+To create Movs.
+S1-S4, the `simulation_movie.m` script was used.
+To recreate these movies, simply select the perturbation type and run the script.
+Peturbation type corresponds to movie number, e.g., setting `perturb_type = 2` will recreate Mov.
+S2.

 To create all other plots which appear in the manuscript, the `analysis_plots.m` script was used.
 Each block of code is labeled with the figure it was used to create.